ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

       - name: timestamp
         data_categories: [system.operations]
 ```
-Notice how the `conversation_id` field is updated with a reference from `mailchimp_connector_example.conversations.id`.
-This means that the `conversations` collection must be retrieved first to forward the conversation IDs to the messages collection for further processing.
+The `conversation_id` field is updated with a reference from `mailchimp_connector_example.conversations.id`.
+This means that the `conversations` collection must be retrieved first, then forward the conversation IDs to the messages collection for further processing.

 ## What if a collection has no dependencies?
-In the Mailchimp example, you might have noticed the `placeholder` request param.
+In the Mailchimp example, there is a `placeholder` request param.
 ```yaml
 endpoints:
   - name: conversations